ShawnnnLiu/Robust-NeRF/README.md

   ...
 ```

+**Note:** The notebooks and training scripts will automatically look for data in `data/raw/nerf_synthetic/lego/` by default.

-For convenience, you can create a symlink so the project can always refer to `data/raw/lego`:
+For convenience, you can optionally create a symlink so the project can also refer to `data/raw/lego`:

 ```bash
 cd data/raw
 ln -s nerf_synthetic/lego lego cd ../..
 ```

+The code has fallback logic to check both locations automatically.

 ---